wchunl/CM163/asg3/README.md

 ### Description

-- Part A.  Created a 3D scene with a character model which has an outline shader applied to it.
-The second shader is a screen-space bloom filter that blurs and brightens the scene.
-Phong lighting model is also used here.
+- Part A.  Created a 3D oasis-like scene that has a tiki torch with fire particles that has a noise function, a palm tree model with coconuts that fall with respect to music beats, and water with distortion and noise filter.
 - Part B.  Intial planning for the final project.

 ### Links/Downloads